Learn to Create Work Order

 Follow these steps to efficiently log a new maintenance task in Basementgrid:

-1. Initiate a New Work Order:
+Step 1.
+Initiate a New Work Order

-2. Enter Essential Work Order Details:
+Step 2: Enter Work Order Details

-• Title (Required): Provide a concise and descriptive title for the work order (e.g., "Leaky Faucet in Unit 4B," "HVAC Maintenance - Server Room," "Broken Window - Main Office").
+Title (Required): Provide a concise and descriptive title for the work order (e.g., "Leaky Faucet in Unit 4B," "HVAC Maintenance - Server Room," "Broken Window - Main Office").
 Keep your title concise – it's limited to 140 characters for clarity.
 You can always add more details in the comments.

-• Location: Select the specific location where the work needs to be done.
+Location: Select the specific location where the work needs to be done.
 You can choose from your list of pre-defined locations.

 • Tip: If it's a sub-location (e.g., a specific unit within a building), make sure to select the most precise location.

-• Asset (Optional, but Recommended): If the work order relates to a specific piece of equipment (e.g., a boiler, elevator, or a specific appliance), select the relevant asset from the list associated with the chosen location.
+Asset (Optional, but Recommended): If the work order relates to a specific piece of equipment (e.g., a boiler, elevator, or a specific appliance), select the relevant asset from the list associated with the chosen location.
 This links the work order directly to the asset's history.

-• Photo (Optional, but Recommended): Tap to add a photo.
+Attachment (Optional, but Recommended): Tap to add a photo, or document such as manuals, schematics, or previous repair invoices that might aid in resolving the work order.
 Attaching photos (e.g., of the damage, the asset, or the area) provides crucial visual context for the assigned individual, saving time and preventing misunderstandings.

-What Happens After Creating a Work Order?
+What Happens After Issuing a Work Order?

 • Visibility: It will appear in the "Work Orders" list, visible to all authorized users.